codewithadityard/Hardware_RAG/README.md

 b.Hex Addresses & Lexical Matching

+c.Multi-Hop Architectural Reasoning

-c.Safe Rejections / Out-of-Scope Checks
+d.Safe Rejections / Out-of-Scope Checks

-d.Executing the Benchmarking Suite triggers DeepEval using a 70B parameter model as an LLM-as-a-Judge to evaluate the pipeline mathematically on Answer Relevancy, Faithfulness, and Contextual Recall.
+Executing the Benchmarking Suite triggers DeepEval using a 70B parameter model as an LLM-as-a-Judge to evaluate the pipeline mathematically on Answer Relevancy, Faithfulness, and Contextual Recall.

 📊 Observability & Telemetry
 The interactive terminal includes a built-in RAG Debugger.